csrail/git_tutorial/tutorial.md

 			* **in a land far far away** means your device cannot access the contents of a depot unless you have an internet connection
 	* How do I pronounce [depot](https://www.youtube.com/watch?v=_UYiCjmrGC4)?
 The "t" is silent.

 ###How git commands work:
 * A typical git command is: `git add .` and this is the breakdown:
 	* pretend our `.git` folder is like a dog.
 And we have named our dog "Steven"
 	* when you type `git add .` it's like saying `Steven fetch ball`
 		* When you say the name `Steven` you are talking to your dog.
 When you say `git` you're talking to your `.git` folder
 		* When you say `fetch`, you are using a verb to tell your dog to take action.
 When you say `add` youre are telling your .git folder to take action
 		* When you say `ball` you are telling your dog to fetch the ball.
-When you say `.` you are telling your .git folder to add all the files and folders within the root directory.
+When you say `.` you are telling your .git folder to add all the files and folders within the current directory
 	* git syntax in short:
 		* `name` | `verb` | `noun`
 		* `program` | `action` | `object` or `destination`